bootstrap-vue/bootstrap-vue/docs/markdown/reference/starter-templates/README.md

 Now you can use the `<b-card>` (including the `<b-card-*>` sub-components) and `<b-table>` components in your project templates.

-Note some component plugins automatically import other directives and components (i.e. the `modal` plugin also imports the `v-b-modal` directive, and `nav` plugin automatically imports all `nav-*` sub compoents and the dropdown sub components).
+Note that some component plugins automatically import other directives and components (i.e. the `modal` plugin also imports the `v-b-modal` directive, and `nav` plugin automatically imports all `nav-*` sub-components and the dropdown sub-components).
-Refer to the component reference or directive reference at the bottom of each documenttion page for details.
+Refer to the component reference or directive reference at the bottom of each documentation page for details.